ssolo/ALE/README.md

 lambda=LossRate : loss rate.

 beta=weight_of_sequence_evidence : how much sequence data will be trusted.
 Values higher than 1 mean the gene trees coming from the sequences alone is more trusted than by default; values lower than 1 mean that the gene trees seem not very trustworthy.
 Defaults to 1.

+fraction_missing=fraction_missing.txt : file containing the expected fraction of missing genes per species, in the format "species_name:fraction", where species_name should match the species name in the species tree, and fraction should be a floating number between 0 and 1.
+There should be as many lines as there are species.

 #### Bayesian MCMC sampling with ALEmcmc_undated
 DTL rates as well as the origination at the root rate are sampled.
 A prior value for these rates can be provided: